MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 A bot-based message extension is created.

-:::image type="content" source="../assets/images/Copilot/bot-based-tdp-message-extension-created.png" alt-text="Screenshot shows the messaging extension created and listed in the App features page in Developer POrtal for Teams."::: -->
+:::image type="content" source="../assets/images/Copilot/bot-based-tdp-message-extension-created.png" alt-text="Screenshot shows the messaging extension created and listed in the App features page in Developer Portal for Teams."::: -->

 ---